 If on the other hand, you have more time and want to explore much more exploring and might be willing to also take a hike in order to get to the beach, the North part of Hong Kong is your place.

-The first beach we’ve ever been to was in Clearwater Bay and we were in for a huge surprise when we got there.
-Not only there are plenty of beaches where you will find on-site facilities such as public toilets, changing rooms, showers, barbecue pits, but the water and the views are amazing.
+The first beach we’ve ever been to was in Clearwater Bay, and we were in for a huge surprise when we got there.
+Not only are there plenty of beaches where you will find on-site facilities such as public toilets, changing rooms, showers, and barbecue pits, but the water and the views are amazing.

 Here is a list of the beaches in the New Territories you might want to take into consideration:

-- Tai Long Wan (Sai Wan, Tin Tin Wan, Tai Wan, and Tung Wan) – hike there or take a boat, one of the prettiest area with beaches
+• Tai Long Wan (Sai Wan, Tin Tin Wan, Tai Wan, and Tung Wan) – hike there or take a boat, one of the prettiest areas with beaches

 Hong Kong Hikes